bilelmoussaoui/flatpak-vscode/README.md

 - Run: Run the application
 - Update Dependencies: Download/Update the dependencies and builds them.
 - Clean: Clean the build directory (`.flatpak`) inside the current workspace
-- Runtime Terminal: Spawn a new terminal inside the specified Sdk
+- Runtime Terminal: Spawn a new terminal inside the specified SDK
 - Build Terminal: Spawn a new terminal inside the current build repository (Note that the SDKs used are automatically mounted and enabled as well)

 ## Contributing